I went to a local Farmer’s Market last weekend for the first time, just to browse and see what local farmers had to sell.

 They drive an older model van; completely paid for as well.

-They have a garden, and raise all of their own vegetables.
+They have a garden, and grow all of their own vegetables.

 They have tons of different fruit trees, bushes and plants; and several nut trees as well.